-A group of journalists lingers over a sculptural bar, while a yard employee leads another wide-eyed writer past delicate leaf shapes traced in the floor of the light-filled spa, towards butterflies so vividly painted on the bathroom wall that they seem ready to fly away when the door opens.
-We’re exploring the treasure trove of details on the 90 metre Oceanco superyacht DAR at the Monaco Yacht Show, and it is bewitching us.
+A group of journalists linger over a sculptural bar, while a yard employee leads another wide-eyed writer past delicate leaf shapes traced in the floor of the light-filled spa, towards butterflies so vividly painted on the bathroom wall that they seem ready to fly away when the door opens.
+We’re exploring the treasure trove of details on the 90 metre Oceanco superyacht DAR, and it is bewitching us.
 But there is one feature that stops everyone dead: the panorama of Monaco unfurling behind a glass wall.

 The view dominates the upper saloon: tenders shuttling in and out of the port, white yachts in the packed marina, apartment blocks on the hillside and the blue sky above it all.
 Walking to the edge of the space and leaning against full-height glass produces the sensation of being suspended in mid-air.
 There is no distortion: it’s like we’re looking through sunglasses that enhance colours and reduce glare.
 To the outside world, however, the glass might as well be a magical cloak shrouding all that is within.
 Even with lights on, it is impossible to make out what is behind the glass from the outside.

 “You can see Monaco, but Monaco can’t see you,” says Luiz de Basto, DAR’s designer.
 “The concept of the design is a completely connected interior and exterior.”